k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

   concurrency models.
 - Persisting configuration generations or introducing a new CRD to enforce configuration-update admission.
+- Guaranteeing address retention across Pod object recreation, including StatefulSet Pods recreated with the same namespace and name.
+This requires a separate enhancement defining allocation identity and cleanup semantics.
 - This proposal defines the allocation-strategy API only.
 Implementation will follow after maintainers agree on it.